 There was a time when animal rights activists had a very sensible view of animal welfare.
 It wasn’t difficult for these groups to pick out the bad guys.
 Unfortunately, those days are long gone and now, anyone who owns an animal or owns products made from animal materials is a target of these nutters.

 All modern dog breeds evolved from wild dogs eons ago.
 They sought out humans because they were an easy source of food (scraps, bones, etc).
 They have forged a symbiotic relationship with humans, offering protection and companionship in exchange for food.
 There is absolutely no rational reason to wish to free dogs from human interaction.
-If you wanted to free the rest of the animal population, it wouldn’t be so bad i suppose, but dogs?
-You can free all the cats you want, who gives a fuck.
-Cat’s are only one genetic marker removed from rats.
+If you wanted to free the rest of the animal population, it wouldn’t be so bad I suppose, but dogs?
+You can free all the cats you want.
+Cat’s are only one genetic marker removed from rats afterall.*

 PETA and other animal liberation groups like the Humane Society of the United States, want to change how humans and animals interact.
 Actually, they want force humans to avoid interacting with animals completely.
 They are going far beyond trying to improve the lives of animals, instead looking to prevent ordinary humans and animals from forging mutually beneficial relationships.